JeffBship/CS492-Security-final-project-Group2/README.md

 pages).
 One page allows you to encrypt a text file while the other pages offers various options for decrypting a text file.

+To begin, run the file _index.html_ and click the link at the bottom to go to the encryption page.

 **Encryption:**<br>
 To encrypt a text file, you will need to be on that HTML page entitled “Ceasar Tool: Text file encrypter”.
 On the top of the page, click the “Choose File” button and select your desired text file from your computer.
 Click